Search

 Back to top

 The aim is to keep your wrists in a neutral position (not bent up or down).
 If used, any rest device should be selected as part of an ergonomically-designed workstation.
-When choosing a rest, OSHA (U.S.A.) suggests that:
+When choosing a rest, the Occupational Safety and Health Agency (OSHA) (U.S.A.) suggests that:

 • Your hands should move freely and be elevated above the wrist/palm rest while typing.
 When resting, the pad should contact the heel or palm of your hand, not your wrist.